Derived grades for new achievement standards

 Find out when derived grades apply to the new achievement standards

-From 2024, there are new Level 1 standards for many subjects.
+There are new external Level 1 standards for many subjects.
 Te Ao Haka has new Level 1 to 3 standards.

-Derived grades may apply to the new external standards if they’re assessed through a 'point-in-time' assessment.
+Derived grades may apply to these new standards if they’re assessed through a 'point-in-time' assessment.

 A point-in-time assessment is when: